-Contact tracing — coronavirus (COVID-19)
+Contact tracing (exposure sites) — coronavirus (COVID-19)

 From 31 December 2021, we will only notify of major outbreak venues or super-spreader events in Queensland.

 We are no longer routinely listing exposure sites in Queensland since transmission of COVID-19 is now widespread throughout metropolitan, regional and remote Queensland.